cwaddingham/nvidia-rag/docs/change-model.md

    - Browse the NGC catalog at <https://catalog.ngc.nvidia.com/containers>.

-2. Follow the steps specified [here](quickstart.md#start-using-on-prem-models) to relaunch the containers with the updated models.
-Make sure to specify the correct model names using appropriate environment variables.
+1. Follow the steps specified [here](quickstart.md#start-the-containers-using-on-prem-models) to relaunch the containers with the updated models.

+# Changing Models

+This guide explains how to customize the models used in the RAG pipeline.

+## Vector Store Configuration

+The default setup uses Pinecone as the vector store.
+You can configure:

+- `PINECONE_API_KEY`: Your Pinecone API key (required for cloud)
+- `PINECONE_ENVIRONMENT`: Your environment (e.g., "gcp-starter")
+- `PINECONE_INDEX_NAME`: Name of your index (default: rag-index)
+- `PINECONE_DIMENSION`: Vector dimension (default: 1536)
+- `PINECONE_METRIC`: Distance metric (default: "cosine")

+## Embedding Model

+The default embedding model is nvidia/llama-3.2-nv-embedqa-1b-v2.
+To use a different model: